 Similar to VAT, sales tax (also referred to as a transaction tax, use tax, gross receipts tax) is an indirect tax that it is collected by the seller on behalf of the person who bears the ultimate economic burden of the tax, the buyer of the product.
 If the seller does not collect the sales tax, the buyer must generally pay it to the state as a “use tax.”

 Many clients believe that if they do not have an office in the state, they do not have “nexus” in the state that makes them subject to sales tax.
-However, slight physical presence, like a one-day visit to a trade show can create the required “nexus” or connection to obligate the seller to collect sales tax.
-In increasingly more states, physical presence is not even required- mere “economic nexus” created by sales to customers in the state can create a tax obligation.
-Also, while services are generally not subject to sales tax, there are, in fact, a number of states, like New York and Texas, which are taxing SaaS.
+However, in light of the Wayfair decision a seller no longer needs physical presence in a state to be responsible for sales tax.
+“Economic nexus” is created by sales to customers in the state and can create a tax obligation in most states.
+Also, while services are generally not subject to sales tax, there are, in fact, a number of states, like New York and Texas, which are taxing SaaS (Software as a Service).
+It is the seller’s responsibility to collect and remit the sales tax.
+Even Amazon vendors for whom Amazon remits the tax for them, are the responsible party.